nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes/nuxeo-enhanced-viewer-release-notes-10-6-7.md

 We have added a threadpool for the `image-servlet-pool` thread created by the previewer.

-New properties in the rendition server side to configure the image servlet thread pool are :
+New properties in the rendition server side to configure the image servlet thread pool are:
 ```
 image.servlet.thread.pool.size=200
 image.servlet.thread.pool.isDaemon=false